-Commission officials attributed these procedural deficiencies to lack of resources.
+Commission officials indicated, as they did during the prior examination, that these procedural deficiencies are due to lack of resources.

-Failure to implement internal controls to provide reasonable assurance the Commission complied with applicable provisions of the Illinois Governmental Ethics Act, the Metro East Police District Act, Local Records Act, Open Meetings Act, Illinois Municipal Budget Law, and Freedom of Information Act represents noncompliance with State law.
-(Finding Code No. 2016-004)
+Failure to implement internal controls to provide reasonable assurance the Commission complied with applicable provisions of the Illinois Governmental Ethics Act, the Metro East Police District Act, the Local Records Act, the Open Meetings Act, the Illinois Municipal Budget Law, and the Freedom of Information Act represents noncompliance with State law.
+(Finding Code No. 2018-004, 2016-004)